LaraSiblinii/Finetune-SAM/preprocessing/README.md

 **For Images:**

 -'a_min': This parameter should be set to the minimum intensity value present in your dataset images.

 -'a_max': This parameter should be set to the maximum intensity value present in your dataset images.

 -'b_min': The minimum value to scale to.
 Typically set to 0.0 for standardization.

 -'b_max': The maximum value to scale to.
 Typically set to 255.0 for scaling intensity values to the range [0, 255].

+**For Labels:**

+-'a_min': This parameter should be set to the minimum intensity value present in your labels.
+-'a_max': This parameter should be set to the maximum intensity value present in your labels.
+-'b_min': The minimum value to scale to, usually 0.0.
+-'b_max': The maximum value to scale to, often 1.0.

+**Important Note:** If your labels are already binarized (i.e., they only contain values 0 and 1), you should skip the ScaleIntensityRanged transform for labels.

 **Example Configuration:**